ietf-ribose/trac-hub/README.md

+# trac-hub fork

+NOTE: This repository is now superseded by the [`tractive` gem](https://github.com/ietf-ribose/tractive), and is therefore archived.

+This was originally a resolved fork of https://github.com/bwl21/trac-hub that has merged back to https://github.com/mavam/trac-hub.

+# Content from bwl21

 This is a fork of https://github.com/mavam/trac-hub.git whre I collect the changes I have made in order to migrate my projects from trac via github to gitlab.